dvdh1961/ADAMP/README.md

   - Game screen optimizations

-  - Drag and Drop into roms,disk en tape map
+  - Drag and Drop into roms,disk en tape maps

 Fire it up, load your favorite cartridge, and enjoy the ride back to the golden age of computing.